NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/firewall-rules-to-custom-rules.md

 ### New API and Terraform resources

 The preferred API for managing WAF custom rules is the [Rulesets API](/waf/custom-rules/create-api/).
-The Rulesets API is used on all recent Cloudflare security products to provide a uniform user experience when interacting with our API.
+The Rulesets API is used on all recent Khulnasoft security products to provide a uniform user experience when interacting with our API.
 For more information on migrating to the Rulesets API, refer to [Relevant changes for API users](#relevant-changes-for-api-users).

 The Firewall Rules API and Filters API will still work for now.
 There will be a single list of rules for both firewall rules and WAF custom rules, and this list contains WAF custom rules.
 Thanks to an internal conversion process, the Firewall Rules API and Filters API will return firewall rules/filters converted from these WAF custom rules.